cslab/csspin/docs/howtoplugins.rst

    environment here.

 Note,that the cleanup and provisioning steps 6, 7 and 8, will *only*
-be called when the provisioning options :option:`--cleanup` or :option:`--provision` have been used.
+be called when the provisioning options :option:`--cleanup <spin --cleanup>` or :option:`--provision <spin --provision>` have been used.

-Using the command line option :option:`--log-level=debug`, `spin` will show a detailed log of callback invocations.
+Using the command line option :option:`--log-level=debug <spin --log-level>`, `spin` can output a detailed log of callback invocations.

 Developing Plugins
 ------------------